 Just eight years apart but growing up during those formative years listening to one of the greatest rock and pop bands during my early teens has left a mark on my musical appreciation for the band.
 I never saw The Beatles live, I did see Paul McCartney in Birmingham during the early nineties but nevertheless I have always been a fan of The Beatles, their music, films, books, personalities and imagery.

-The Magical Beatles Museum should not be confused with The Beatles Story which is in the Royal Albert Dock.
+The Liverpool Beatles Museum should not be confused with The Beatles Story which is in the Royal Albert Dock.
 This museum is a private collection of over 300 rare & authentic items documenting the early days in Liverpool & Hamburg, the years of Beatlemania, through to the final days of touring and the start of the bands pioneering studio recordings.
 What a discovery it turned out to be!

 Several years ago, I had the good fortune to visit The Casbah Coffee Club which is often overlooked by many Beatles fans on their pilgrimage to Liverpool, yet it played a crucial part in the early history of the band.